Decadron Ocumeter Side Effects

 Applies to dexamethasone ophthalmic: intraocular implant, ophthalmic ointment, ophthalmic solution, ophthalmic suspension

-Ocular side effects have included elevation of intraocular pressure with possible development of glaucoma, visual acuity and visual field defects, subcapsular cataract formation, optic nerve damage, secondary ocular infection and perforation of the globe.
+Frequency not reported: Elevation of intraocular pressure with possible development of glaucoma, visual acuity and visual field defects, subcapsular cataract formation, optic nerve damage, secondary ocular infection and perforation of the globe.
 Less frequent side effects of dexamethasone ophthalmic (the active ingredient contained in Decadron Ocumeter) include burning and stinging upon instillation.

 Corticosteroid containing preparations have also been reported to cause acute anterior uveitis, keratitis, conjunctivitis, corneal ulcers, mydriasis, conjunctival hyperemia, loss of accommodation, and ptosis.